 A web-based beauty product subscription service focused on educating its users on how to apply makeup customized for them.
-Users are matched with makeup artists that specialize in their makeup style or skin type.
-Makeup artists teach users how to apply the makeup as well as make product recommendations that are suitable for them.

 The client came to us with a vision to disrupt the makeup industry by providing a subscription service focused on personalized makeup education for its users.
 With no existing website to work off of and just a few simple hand drawn wireframes from the client, my team of three designers was challenged to build the onboarding, mentor/mentee matching flow, and appointment rescheduling process for our client’s business idea.